Chapter 11:

 "First, you'll release the hostages."

-"And what if I decided to kill them all instead?"
+"And if I kill them all instead?"

 "Letting them go is your only means of getting what you want."